Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 "Locket" This field is dead This road dismayed The earth has been grazed Ploughed into bruising waves by steel oxen Who'd thundered like the sea Mist & smoke Breaking beneath a murderous moon They trod that final road And closed their eyes at last Now those tides have been stemmed All oceans are silent Remaining only in the whittling of wind Through empty shells Dawn air, still, thin and calm Birds struggle for purchase While on the ground lies a small gold ring With a small white face Staring at the sky

-Up the ladder: Fireworks on an Open Sky
+Up the ladder: Chin-up

 Down the ladder: The road to melancholy